xfuzzycomp/FuzzyAsteroids/README.md

 # Fuzzy Asteroids

-This repository is a dependency for the [2021 UC Fuzzy Challenge repository](https://github.com/xfuzzycomp/UCFuzzyChallenge). in which it is used as the simulation environment for the development of Fuzzy Logic AIs by competitors.
+This repository is a dependency for the [Explainable Fuzzy Challenge](https://xfuzzycomp.github.io/XFC/). in which it is used as the simulation environment for the development of Fuzzy Logic AIs by competitors.

 ## Dependencies